- There were around 7,000 new cases of stomach cancer in the UK in 2012, that’s around 19 people every day.

-- Stomach cancer is the eleventh most common cancer in men in the UK with around 4,600 new cases in 2011.
+- In men, stomach cancer is the 12th most common cancer in the UK, with around 4,600 cases diagnosed in 2012.

-- Around 9 in 10 new cases of stomach cancer occur in people aged 55 and over.
+- Around half (51%) of cases of stomach cancer are diagnosed in people aged 75 and over.

 - In Europe, more than 139,000 new cases of stomach cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is fifth lowest in Europe for males and fourth lowest for females.